Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 ranked them (in ascending order) as seraphim, cherubim, thrones, dominions, virtues, powers, principalities, archangels, and angels.

 Cherubim, seraphim, angels and at least one archangel we know of definitely from the Bible.
-Whether or not "thrones, dominions, virtues," and the like are also specific creatures or whether they're rather general characteristics of the spirit beings, these lists appear to have omitted one class of being in Scripture, the "four living creatures
+Whether or not "thrones, dominions, virtues," and the like are also specific creatures or whether they're rather general characteristics of the spirit beings, these lists appear to have identified the "four living creatures

 These lists have made it into our liturgy, where the Communion Preface speaks of "angels and archangels and all the company of heaven."
 They've also been incorporated into our hymnody, most notably "Ye Watchers and Ye Holy Ones